 The image below shows what a Lion implanter pen looks like.
 They come in different sizes depending on the size of the hair being implanted.
 Your hair transplant surgeon will decide which size is best for you on your surgery day.
 Implanter pens have a needle with a hollow tip.
 The graft can be placed into this hollow tip as shown in the diagram below.

-When the end of the pen is inserted into the scalp it places the graft into the hole.
+When the end of the pen is inserted into the scalp, it places the graft into the hole.
 In DHI or sharp implanter pen surgery, the hole is created and the graft placed into it simultaneously- this is demonstrated in the infographic below.
-In dull implanter pen use, the pen simply introduces the graft into the skin into a pre-made skin incision.
+In dull implanter pen use, the pen introduces the graft into the skin into a pre-made skin incision.
 Both techniques yield the same outcome.

 Benefits of DHI hair transplant surgery